surajpheudin/create-withstyle/README.md

 # Introduction

-**create-withstyle** is a nodejs package for scaffolding your web project with most popular frontend frameworks pre-setup with styling library.
+**create-withstyle** is a nodejs cli tool for scaffolding your web project with most popular frontend frameworks pre-setup with styling library.

 ## Templates